Question from Beverly: Hi Rick. I hope you can clear something up for me.

 Now even everyday objects in our homes and offices such as kitchen appliances, television sets, security cameras, thermostats, light fixtures, electrical outlets and countless other types of devices have tiny computers embedded in them that allow them to connect to (and be controlled over) the Internet.

-For example, some recent models of heat pumps can be turned on/off and the temperature adjusted right over the Internet from a computer or mobile device.
+For example, some recent models of heat pumps can be turned on/off and the temperature adjusted right over the Internet from a computer or mobile device that’s located far away from the home or office.

 Another example is Wi-Fi security cameras (#ad).
 You could install a couple of these little jewels at your front and back doors and keep an eye on your home from anywhere in the world.